 During the handshake and protocol version negotiation between servers and clients, certain buggy servers will stop and crash.
 The reason for a crash typically is the server’s inability to recognize a version suggested by the client that is higher than the version it supports.
 Instead of renegotiating to the highest mutually supported one, some servers will experience a connection error and crash.

-In the past, browsers that didn’t yet support TLS_FALLBACK_SCSV would then try to reconnect by using an older protocol version, such as SSL 3.0, for example, to avoid a second crash.
+In the past, browsers that didn’t yet support TLS_FALLBACK_SCSV would try to reconnect by using an older protocol version, such as SSL 3.0, to avoid a second crash.
 I.e., instead of reaching a consensus about the highest possible version, they would downgrade to one that is certain to work.

 Unfortunately, falling back to a much older protocol version and connecting leaves servers and clients open for attacks.
 Moreover, attackers could deliberately exploit this mechanism of clients shifting to older versions via a man-in-the-middle interference.